plone/documentation/docs/backend/subscribers.md

 zope.event.notify(event)
 ```

+(subscribers-event-types-label)=

 ## Event types

+Plone has the following types of events.

 ### Creation events

-`zope.lifecycleevent.IObjectCreatedEvent` is fired for all Zopeish objects when they are being created (they don't necessarily need to be content objects) or being copied (IObjectCopiedEvent).
+`zope.lifecycleevent.IObjectCreatedEvent` is fired for all Zope-ish objects when they are created, or copied via `IObjectCopiedEvent`.
+They don't have to be content objects.

 ### Modified events

-`zope.lifecycleevent.IObjectModifiedEvent`
-called for creation-stage events as well, unlike the previous event type.
+`zope.lifecycleevent.IObjectModifiedEvent` is called for creation stage events as well, unlike the previous event type.

 ### Delete events

 Delete events can be fired several times for the same object.
 Some delete event transactions are rolled back.

 ### Copy events

-`zope.lifecycleevent.IObjectCopiedEvent` is triggered when an object is copied (will also fire IObjectCreatedEvent event code).
+`zope.lifecycleevent.IObjectCopiedEvent` is triggered when an object is copied.
+It will also fire `IObjectCreatedEvent` event code.

 ### Workflow events